BITSS-OPA/opa-deworming/code/05_final_opa.md

 #### Adjusting for different length of treatment

 The number of consistent years over which a population is exposed to deworming treatment is a factor in the achieved population effects over time.
 The two approaches reproduced so far hold the length of treatment constant at the levels of the original study (2.4 years).
 In this third approach we allow for the years of treatment to vary affecting both benefits and costs.
 We assume that the effects are linear in the number of years of treatment, with no additional effects after 6 years of treatment.
-[ASK TED/FERNANDO TO ADD IN EXPLANATION FOR THE CHOICE OF 6 YEARS]
+We assumed a maximum of 6 years of impact in this case based off of the 20 year KLPS follow-up research, which shows a levelling-off of treatment effect after approximately 6 years of deworming (@klps4; Figure A.5 in Appendix, page A-6).

 This added analysis factor allows us to take into account differences in the number of years of deworming treatment across different country contexts depending on program dynamics.
 Although the counterfactual of worm prevalence in the absence of treatment is largely unknown, we know that consistent deworming continues to decrease worm prevalence over time, contributing to controlled worm environments and sustainted benefits.
 In many deworming programs today, children receive regular treatment throughout a portion (and in some cases for the full term) of their primary schooling.
 It is worth noting that the assumption of linearity is an imperfect measure for various epidemiological reasons, though we include this variable of time into the equation as an estimate of our best guess at the differences in achieved impact over time, and in part because it helps capture that a new cohort enters primary school--and is therefore eligible for treatment--with each successive year of a deworming program.